SanderMertens/flecs/Manual.md

 The Flecs API has entity handles (of type `ecs_entity_t`) and type handles (of type `ecs_type_t`).
 Entity handles are used to refer to a single entity.
 Systems and components (amongst others) obtain identifiers from the same id pool as entities, thus handles to systems and components are also of type `ecs_entity_t`.
 Types are identifiers that uniquely identify a set of entities (or systems, components).
 Types are commonly used to add/remove one or more components to/from an entity, or enable/disable one or more systems at once.

 Type handles are automatically created by API macro's like `ECS_COMPONENT`, `ECS_TYPE` and `ECS_PREFAB`.
-To obtain a handle to a type, use the `ecs_to_type` function and provide as argument the identifier of the component or entity.
+To obtain a handle to a type, use the `ecs_to_type` macro and provide as argument the identifier of the component or entity.
 Entity handles in most cases have the same identifier that is provided to the macro.
 For example:

 ```c
 ECS_TYPE(world, MyType, Position);